 29 Completed Projects

-Since 2000, about $3.8 billion worth of new construction and renovation projects has been completed, including.
+Since 2000, about $3.8 billion worth of new construction and renovation projects has been completed.
+Much of this construction was designed to create space needed for academic programs, with the highest priority assigned to classroom and instructional laboratory facilities and to the replacement of temporary or leased space with permanent space.
 Here are several of the major projects:

 The Newman Vertical Campus